Oklahoma Law Enforcement Memorial

 Walter C. Mosier - Sheriff

-Pottawatomie County Sheriffs Office
+Pottawatomie County Sheriff’s Office February 16, 1937

 Following service in World War I Walter Mosier moved to Pottawatomie County, Oklahoma and became a deputy sheriff.
 In 1930 he was appointed as the Undersheriff and served in that capacity until being elected Sheriff in 1934.
 Mosier was re-elected in the summer of 1936 to a second term.

 Sheriff Walter Mosier had gone to Mount Pleasant, Texas with N. J. Jacobs, a local General Motors employee, to repossess a car and was returning with it the afternoon of Tuesday, February 16, 1937.
 N. J. Jacobs was driving the repossessed car followed by Sheriff Walter Mosier.
-As they approached Antlers, they entered a portion of the highway that had been newly graveled.
+As they approached the city of Antlers, they entered a portion of the highway that had been newly graveled.
 A car ahead of them was leaving a heavy dust cloud so N. J. Jacobs pulled off the road to let the dust settle.
 Sheriff Mosier passed him and drove into the dust cloud colliding head on with a truck.
 The driver of the truck was seriously injured.
 Sheriff Walter Mosier died from his injuries before arriving at a Hugo hospital.

 Sheriff Walter Mosier was survived by his wife Bertha, son Charles, 9, and daughter Charlotte 13, and is buried in Fairview Cemetery, Shawnee, Pottawatomie County, Oklahoma.